openstack/ceilometer/doc/source/architecture.rst

    An overall summary of Ceilometer's logical architecture.

 Each of Ceilometer's services are designed to scale horizontally.
 Additional workers and nodes can be added depending on the expected load.
-Ceilometer offers five core services, the data agents designed to work independently from collection and alarming, but also designed to work together as a complete solution:
+Ceilometer offers five core services, the data agents designed to work independently from collection, but also designed to work together as a complete solution:

 1. polling agent - daemon designed to poll OpenStack services and build Meters.
 2. notification agent - daemon designed to listen to notifications on message queue,